-CNAS’ Asia-Pacific Security Program has collected a compendium of working papers to complement its Alliance Requirements Roadmap paper series.
+From August 2015 until April 2016, CNAS’ Asia-Pacific Security Program collected a compendium of working papers to complement its Alliance Requirements Roadmap paper series.
 These papers were foundational to the analysis in the final report, “Dynamic Balance: An Alliance Requirements Roadmap for the Asia-Pacific Region.”

 CNAS commissioned these working papers and the Alliance Requirements Roadmap series from experts on the U.S.-Japan alliance, anti-access area denial (A2/AD) challenges, and partner countries in Asia.
 This compendium of working papers is divided into three sections—Japan, functional areas, and country perspectives.
 Each chapter examines an issue related to how allies and partners can counter A2/AD challenges in the Indo-Pacific in the short-term and long-term.

 The working papers in this compendium appear here in their original, unedited format.
 The views expressed are not necessarily a reflection of CNAS’ views and are the authors’ alone.
 They are solely responsible for any errors in fact, analysis, or omission.